udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 ![](media/udap-integration.png)

-In the middle of the diagram is the UDAP layer, which offers asset model implemented in prebuilt contracts.
-On top of that it offers token servie and state channels for managing application assets efficiently and securely at low cost.
+In the middle of the diagram is the UDAP layer, which offers asset model implemented in pre-built contracts.
+On top of that it offers token service and state channels for managing application assets efficiently and securely at low cost.

 We start with the asset account model.
-We present two lines of asset models, based on ERC721 and Udap Singular respectively.
+We present two lines of asset models, based on ERC721 and UDAP Singular respectively.

 #### 5.1.
 On-Chain Asset Model, based on ERC721